 - Now, start making your own.
 Some from my journal:

 - Ivy creeping like silent footsteps.

-- A breeze gentle as a child wakening.
+- A breeze as gentle as a child awakening.

 - Leaves rustling like distant voices.

 - Leaves falling like men on a battlefield.